 Let the worker know if the children have ever been hurt while trying to protect you.

 Ask for CAS’s support

-If you are applying for custody of your children or want to limit your ex-partner’s access to them for safety reasons, talk to your CAS worker about whether they can provide a support letter.
+If you have a family law case to make arrangements for your children, talk to your CAS worker about whether they can provide a support letter.

 These letters are usually quite general, but they can identify for the court when the CAS became involved, what, if any, its ongoing involvement is and which parent initiated whatever incident led to the police/CAS becoming involved.